Skip to content

 Show Notes

-Welcome back to the Bourbon Road, where hosts Jim and Randy take you on a journey through bourbon culture, history, and great food.
-In this episode, Jim and Randy sit down with Chef David Danielson — executive chef of Churchill Downs, chef and proprietor of the Old Stone Inn and Tavern in Simpsonville, Kentucky, and co-author of Urban Country Cooking with Brown-Forman's chief entertaining officer Tim Laird.
-The conversation winds through Chef David's remarkable career path, from washing dishes in a French pastry shop outside Chicago, to cooking at the Ritz Carlton, staging in the south of France, working under Charlie Trotter, running kitchens at Rockefeller Center and the United Nations, feeding 24,000 guests a day during Kentucky Derby week, and finally finding a new home in a 200-year-old stone stagecoach stop just off I-64 in Simpsonville.
+Welcome back to The Bourbon Road!
+In this episode, hosts Jim and Randy sit down with Chef David Danielson — executive chef of Churchill Downs, proprietor of the Old Stone Inn and Tavern in Simpsonville, Kentucky, and co-author of Urban Country Cooking alongside Brown-Forman's Chief Entertaining Officer Tim Laird.
+The conversation winds through Chef David's remarkable culinary journey, from washing dishes in a French pastry shop outside Chicago, to cooking at the Ritz-Carlton, staging in the south of France, helming kitchens at Rockefeller Center and the United Nations, and ultimately feeding 24,000 premium guests on Derby Day at Churchill Downs.
+Along the way, listeners get a vivid picture of the scale and precision required to pull off one of the world's great culinary events, the philosophy behind sourcing from local Kentucky farms and artisans, and what drew Chef David to rescue and reimagine a storied 1816 stagecoach stop just off Interstate 64.

 On the Tasting Mat: